-- The Vikings come from the modern Scandinavian countries of Denmark, Norway, and Sweden. - They travelled in longboats called longships and first arrived in Britain around AD 787. - The Vikings raided places such as monasteries and pillaged expensive items to trade.
+- They travelled in longboats called longships and first arrived in Britain around 787 C.E. - The Vikings raided places such as monasteries and pillaged expensive items to trade.
 They were looking for valuables like gold, jewels, imported food and other useful materials.